ASTR 222 - Homework #3

 galaxy in solar luminosities per square parsec.
 If

-a galaxy has a central surface brightness of 21.65 mag/arcsec 2,
+a bright spiral galaxy has a central surface brightness of mu(B)=21.65 mag/arcsec2,

-what is the luminosity density in the center of the galaxy?
+what is the luminosity density in its center?
+We are now discovering

 - If a disk galaxy has an exponential surface brightness